 If you’re a parent dealing with a separation or divorce, we know how complicated life can be.
 Such an emotionally-charged life-changing event has its personal challenges, but sometimes our emotional responses – anger, sadness and chilled indifference to our former half – have a greater impact on those we love.
 Our children.

 You've just picked your kids up from school and your youngest enthusiastically demands they want to join the football team ... when only last week they wanted to join the chess club!
 "Ok honey, let's chat about this when we get home," is your immediate answer as what was once an easy decision becomes slightly more complicated now that you're separated!
 Negotiating with your ex can sometimes be like negotiating a convoy of aid through a war-torn country, so here are three tips to reaching an agreement on extra-curricular activities with your ex.

 Oh, if only communication was easy!
 Misunderstandings and misinterpretations can cause so much stress for parents after separation, especially if emotions are running high.
 The best way to keep communication on track is to use a bit of BIFF.
 No, not biff ... a sharp blow with the fist, but BIFF meaning Brief, Informative, Friendly and Firm communication.

-Monday, January 8, 2018 is the day family lawyers and attorneys across the globe will be bracing themselves for a crazy day, as more people will be contacting them to file for divorce or retain their services than any other day of the year.
+Monday, January 8, 2018 is the day family lawyers and attorneys across the globe will be bracing themselves for a crazy day.
+More people will be asking to file for divorce or retain their services than any other day of the year.